jerbob/josephify/README.md

 # Josephify
 Josephify is a Chrome theming extension written with Javascript and CSS.
 # Installation
 Josephify is still in development.
-To install the extension, drag and drop the folder containing the source code into the extensions page, `chrome://extensions/`
+To install the extension, drag and drop the folder containing the source code into the Chrome extensions page: `chrome://extensions/`